-A prolongation of the coronavirus pandemic may cause disruptions in Metsä Board's production and supply chains.
-The slowdown of the global economy resulting from the pandemic may reduce demand for Metsä Board's products and have a negative impact on the company's profitability in the near future.
-In addition, customers' weaker cash position or slower payment behaviour may have an impact on Metsä Board's cash flow and lead to credit losses.
+A prolongation of the coronavirus pandemic may cause disruptions in Metsä Board’s production and supply chains.
+On the other hand, the accommodative monetary policy during the pandemic, combined with the positive economic impacts of the recovery from the pandemic, may lead to overheating of the economy.
+The unwinding of the situation may have sudden negative effects on the world economy and thereby on the demand for Metsä Board’s products and the company’s profitability.
+In addition, customers’ weaker cash position or slower payment behaviour may have an impact on Metsä Board’s cash flow and lead to credit losses.

 There are also other considerable uncertainties in the global economy.
 If realised, they may result in weakened demand and reduced prices for paperboard and pulp products.
 An imbalance in supply and demand may impact the prices of end products and Metsä Board’s profitability.

 Various countries have imposed import duties and other trade restrictions on each other’s products, but these have not had a direct impact on Metsä Board’s business operations so far.
-Negative developments in world trade could, if continued, weaken Metsä Board's result.
+Negative developments in world trade could, if continued, weaken Metsä Board’s profitability.

 There are several geopolitical risk concentrations around the world, and forecasting developments in them is difficult.
 Changes in these areas may be very sudden and unpredictable.
 There have been, and will continue to be, international sanctions related to these crises, and they may also have a direct or indirect impact on the demand for paperboards and, therefore, on Metsä Board’s profitability.

 Metsä Board is focusing on the active development and growth of its paperboard business.
 The growth of the paperboard business and the introduction of new products to the markets depend on the success of sales.
 Increasing sales on a global scale also involves cost and exchange rate risks.
 In addition, the acceptability and taxation of various packaging materials involve regulatory risks.